Deep neural networks for solving large linear systems arising from high-dimensional problems: Introduction

 \subsection{Motivations and contributions}

 In recent years, the theory and applications of neural networks (NNs) have been widely studied in a variety of areas, including computer science and applied mathematics.
-Generally speaking, NN is a type of function with a nonlinear parametric structure.
+Generally speaking, NNs are a type of function with a nonlinear parametric structure.
 It has been found in a series of literature that NNs can approximate common functions effectively.
 In the pioneering work \cite{Cybenko1989,Hornik1989,Barron1993}, the universal approximation theory of two-layer shallow NNs is discussed.
-In recent research, quantitative information about the NN approximation error is discovered for various types of functions, e.g., smooth functions \cite{Lu2017,Liang2017,Yarotsky2017,E2018,Montanelli2019,Suzuki2018,E2019_2,E2022}, piecewise smooth functions \cite{Petersen2018}, band-limited functions \cite{Montanelli2019_2}, continuous functions \cite{Yarotsky2018,Shen2019,Shen2020}.
+In recent research, quantitative information about the NN approximation error was presented for various types of functions, e.g., smooth functions \cite{Lu2017,Liang2017,Yarotsky2017,E2018,Montanelli2019,Suzuki2018,E2019_2,E2022}, piecewise smooth functions \cite{Petersen2018}, band-limited functions \cite{Montanelli2019_2}, continuous functions \cite{Yarotsky2018,Shen2019,Shen2020}.

-One remarkable property of NNs is the capability of high-dimensional approximation.
-Many traditional approximation structures such as finite element and polynomials suffer from the curse of dimensionality.
-Specifically, when approximating a function of $d$-dimensional variable, their error bounds will be $O(N^{-\alpha/d})$, where $N$ is the number of free parameters and $\alpha$ characterizes the regularity of the function.
+One remarkable property of NNs is the capability to approximate high-dimensional functions.
+Many traditional approximation structures, such as finite elements and polynomials, suffer from the curse of dimensionality.
+Specifically, when approximating a function of $d$-dimensional variable, their error bounds will be $O(J^{-\alpha/d})$, where $J$ is the number of free parameters and $\alpha$ characterizes the regularity of the function.
 However, NNs can avoid such issues for some special function spaces.
 A typical example is the Barron space, for which the NN approximation error is either independent of $d$ or increasing with $d$ very slowly \cite{Barron1992,Barron1993,Klusowski2018,E2020,E2020_2,Siegel2020_1,Siegel2020_2,Caragea2020,E2022}.
-So far, NNs have been applied successfully in solving high-dimensional differential equations and inverse problems \cite{Han2018,Raissi2019,Tipireddy2019,Zang2020,Keller2021}.
+So far, NNs have been applied successfully in solving high-dimensional PDEs and inverse problems \cite{Han2018,Raissi2019,Tipireddy2019,Zang2020,Keller2021}.
 For high-dimensional PDEs, one successful application is the physics-informed neural networks (PINNs) \cite{Raissi2019}.
 More precisely, the PDE solution is approximated by a general NN, which is then trained through the minimization of the PDE residual (e.g., the PINN) in the least squares sense.